 - More vibrant flavors

 - Taste the notes we put on the bag - we tasted the coffee at its freshest

 - Get the coffee at its peak potential

 Try it at home:

 Save a little bit of your last bag and put it to the side.
 When you receive your new bag with a more recent roast on date, brew them back to back (or scroll down to watch our IGTV for cupping coffee at home) and note the differences in taste.
 Chances are one will seem to have more “life” to it - what we often term as acidity and what comes through in the cup as fruitiness, or a really rich chocolate or nutty taste.
 The older cup will seem more tame by comparison.
 Still good and you'll still get the caffeine boost, but something is missing.

-What does Kaldi’s do to help ensure you get the freshest coffee possible?
+What does Kaldi’s Coffee do to help ensure you get the freshest coffee possible?

 - All web orders are roasted fresh and our cafes swap out coffees every 10 to 14 days

 - We include a "roast on date" on every bag bought online and in our cafes for your reference

 - Semi-related: Green coffee loses its luster, too!
-We buy coffees in their current harvest season to ensure maximum freshness, and cup them routinely to make sure they are still tasting great.
+We source and buy coffees in their current harvest season to ensure maximum freshness, and cup them routinely to make sure they are still tasting great.

 5 tips for having the freshest, tastiest coffee